philips-software/cogito/workspaces/cogito-react/README.md

 a *raw* version for which you can request an instance of the contract *at* a specific address.
 The *deployed* contracts are often used as a *facade* that represents a fixed entry point to some more complex functionality.
-When you call methods of the *deployed* contracts, they often emit events carrying addresses of other contract instances created as result of the method invocation.
+When you call methods of the *deployed* contracts, they often emit events carrying addresses of other contract instances created as a result of the method invocation.
 In order to get a grip on those contract instances, you need to be able to call the `at` method of the contract proxy object.